©

 Today, pardons can also be dedicated to materials, equipment or people, such as the pardon for surfers at Tronoën, where people come to bless their boards.
 Since 2025, the pardon at Tréminou has been dedicated to bellringers.

-From May to September, there is a succession of pardons in the Bigouden region.
+From May to September, there is a succession of pardons in Pays Bigouden.
 Don’t miss the one at La Joie overlooking the sea on 15 August (Penmarc’h) or the one at Penhors (Pouldreuzic) on the first Sunday in September!

 Maritime dinners and parties

-Sailors’ suppers are often organised by the SNSM, with mussels and chips and sea shanties.
+Soupers des pêcheurs are ‘fishermen’s suppers’ open to everyone, often organised by the local sea-rescue groups (SNSM) and generally offering mussels and chips and sea shanties.

-Nautical festivals, on the other hand, are events based around sea-related leisure activities (sculling races, short sea tours), with music, tastings and demonstrations of all kinds.
+Maritime festivals, on the other hand, are events based around nautical leisure activities such as races, sailing or short sea tours, with live music, tastings and demonstrations of all kinds.

 These events often take place in summer, and are particularly popular with holidaymakers, who enjoy the Breton atmosphere.